DawidLokiec/ldap-authentication-service/README.md

 #### Production environment

-In the production the API's endpoint is the domain name of server where you deploy this microservice.
+In the production the API's endpoint is the domain name / IP address of server where you deploy this microservice.
 You might specify a different port while running the application inside a docker container.

 ### Authentication

 #### Example request

-In order to perform an authentication use the following GET request:
+In order to perform an authentication use the following HTTP**S** GET request:

 ```http
 GET https://localhost/?username=<username>&password=<password>